• Skip to primary navigation

 Thanks to a food processor, the chopping is fast and fine, so the aromatics melt right into the beans, adding layers of warmth and soul-perfect for busy weeknights or lazy weekends and meal prep.

-If you’re trying to increase your bean intake, you’ll also love my Spicy Miso Butter Beans On Toast for a quick and hearty meal, Chipotle Black Bean Burger that brings the smoky heat, High-Protein Low-Carb Lupini Bean Hummus for a twist on a classic dip, and a healthy Black Bean Quinoa Chili that’s perfect for cozy nights.
+If you're trying to increase your bean intake, you'll also love my Spicy Miso Butter Beans On Toast, Chipotle Black Bean Burger, Skillet Beans and Rice, and a healthy Black Bean Quinoa Chili that's perfect for cozy nights.

 Jump to: